cimug-org/cim-modeling-guide/docs/index.md

 !!!
 Note

     When referencing an offline PDF version of this guide note that it may not correspond to the latest publicly available guide.
-To reference the latest online see [https://cim-mg.ucaiug.io](https://cim-mg.ucaiug.io).
+To reference the latest visit [https://cim-mg.ucaiug.io](https://cim-mg.ucaiug.io).

 **UCA International Users Group**